Updated February 2018

 For some graduates, student loans are INTEREST-FREE, and most won't come close to paying the full interest

-This is all about the fact you only pay the interest if you earn enough to have cleared the amount you originally borrowed within the 30 years.
+This is all about the fact that you only pay the interest if you earn enough to have cleared the amount you originally borrowed within the 30 years.
 If not, you're just repaying the amount borrowed, not the interest.

 Let's work up the income scale here try not to just jump to your expected income level, as the early examples are useful to understand the concept.